kuanslove/LibGdxProject_RamTrailor/README.md

 Android Game development for Chrysler MindTrekker program

-We are going to develop a RAM truck trailor towing game, with on-Screen Button user interaction and Menu UI system.
+We developed a RAM truck trailor towing game, with on-Screen Button user interaction and Menu UI system.

-The game engine is based on LibGdx.
+The game engine is based on LibGdx Box2D Physic Engine.